Simone Biles Doesn’t Owe Anyone An Explanation

 The kicker?
 She "couldn't be treated with the same pain medication typically given those dealing with kidney stones, because it would put her in jeopardy of failing a drug test," wrote ESPN.
 "No matter.
 Biles' all-around total marked the highest in the world since her gold medal-winning total at the 2016 Summer Olympics."

 So instead of debating over whether or not Biles' withdrawal was the "right" move or demanding that the Olympian explain her reasoning, why don't we trust that Biles is doing the right thing for herself — and for the generations of young athletes who are looking up to her as an example and a role model?
 Biles' health, both physical and mental, matters more than any medal or any win.
-It's about time America realizes that.
+It's about time that's realized.